zntfdr/talks/2020 Swift Scripts Zero to Hero/swift_scripts_zero_hero.md

 ^Why Swift?
 The main reason is familiarity:

 ^.. for you, as writing a script is very similar to write an app or a library.
-^.. for your team, even if you're familiar with  etc, if tou're adding a script in your team project, canchges are everybody knows Swift, while you might be the only one familar with python or other.
+^.. for your team, even if you're familiar with  etc, if you're adding a script in your team project, chances are everybody knows Swift, while you might be the only one familiar with python or other.

 ---